Linter rules

 Don't use constant patterns with type literals.

-function bodies must be await
+Future results in async function bodies must be awaited or marked

 Use of angle brackets in a doc comment is treated as HTML by Markdown.